 - The tone of delivery in your voice (38 percent)

-Merely using positive language in conversations (e.g., “thank you”) only has a 7% impact on customers.
+Merely using positive language in conversations (for example, “thank you”) has only a 7 percent impact on customers.
 To truly connect with your audience, you need to also incorporate positive tone of voice and body language.
 This is true for over the phone, in person, or in writing.

 Tone of voice can mean a few different things (there’s even an entire Reddit thread about it).
-But it usually comes down to attitude—i.e., the quality or feeling expressed by the words you are using.
+But it usually comes down to attitude—that is, the quality or feeling in your voice expressed by the words you are using.